Matthew Conlen creates data visualizations and interactive graphics.

 I am currently pursuing a Ph.D. in computer science at the University of Washington, advised by Jeffrey Heer in the Interactive Data Lab.
-My work lies at the intersection of human computer interaction (HCI), and data visualization.
-Currently my primary focus is on exploring tools for creating and publish interactive documents for expository writing.
+My work is based in human computer interaction (HCI) and information visualization.
+Currently my primary focus is on data-driven storytelling.

 - Capture and Analysis of Active Reading Behaviors for Interactive Articles on the Web: Matthew Conlen, Alex Kale, Jeffrey Heer.
 Computer Graphics Forum (Proc.
 EuroVis) 2019.
 PDF

 - The Beginner's Guide to Dimensionality Reduction: Matthew Conlen, Fred Hohman.
 IEEE Vis Workshop on Visualization for AI Explainability 2018.
 Interactive Article

 - Idyll: A Markup Language for Authoring and Publishing Interactive Articles on the Web: Matthew Conlen, Jeffrey Heer.
 UIST 2018.
 PDF

 - Towards Design Principles for Visual Analytics in Operations Contexts: Matthew Conlen, Sara Stalla, Chelly Jin, Maggie Hendrie, Hillary Mushkin, Santiago Lombeyda, and Scott Davidoff.
 CHI 2018.
 PDF

 - Idyll: A domain specific language for the rapid development of interactive news articles: Matthew Conlen and Jeffrey Heer.
 Computation+Journalism Symposium.
 2017.

 - A Winning Strategy for Tic-Tac-Toe on an Affine Plane of Order 4: Matthew Conlen and Juraj Milcak.
 Joint Mathematics Meeting.
 2011.